 Elections are a public process, and transparency is an important part of ensuring voters have confidence in the accuracy and integrity of the election results.

-Below are some of the aspects of the elections election activities that are open for the public to observe.
-If you are interested in being an election observer, or to confirm scheduled activities, please e-mail [email protected].
+The ROV’s election activities are open to the public to observe at any time.
+Below are some of the aspects of the election activities that are open for the public to observe.
+The dates listed below are subject to change.
+If you are interested in being an election observer or confirming scheduled activities, please e-mail [email protected].

 Touch Screen Ballot Marking Device & Vote Center Scanner/Tabulator Preparation and Testing

 This is the loading of election data and comprehensive election logic and accuracy testing that ensures that each machine is securely programmed and prepared properly.
-Testing ensures the integrity of the vote counting during the election.
-Testing is scheduled to begin on October 1, 2020, at approximately 9:00 a.m.
-The testing location will be held at 2730 Junction Ave, San Jose, CA 95134.
+Testing ensures the integrity of the vote-counting during the election.
+Testing is scheduled to begin on October 3, 2022 at approximately 8:00 a.m.
+The testing location will be 2730 Junction Ave, San Jose, CA, 95134.

 Central Count Ballot Scanner/Tabulator (Pre-LAT Logic and Accuracy Testing)

 The Central Count Ballot Scanner/Tabulator system is tested prior to each election by using a pre-marked set of test ballots.
-The preparation of the ballot test deck and testing of the tabulation equipment is scheduled to begin on October 23, 2020, at approximately 8:30 a.m.
-The testing location will be held at 1555 Berger Drive, Building 2, San Jose, CA 95112.
+The preparation of the ballot test deck and testing of the tabulation equipment is scheduled to begin on October 21, 2022, at approximately 8:30 a.m.
+The testing location will be 1555 Berger Drive, Building 2, San Jose, CA, 95112.

 Returned Vote by Mail Ballot Processing

-In accordance with Chapter 2 of Division 15 of the California Elections Code, for the November 3, 2020 Presidential General Election, the opening and processing of returned Vote by Mail Ballot (VBM) envelopes is scheduled to begin on October 5, 2020.
+In accordance with Chapter 2 of Division 15 of the California Elections Code, for November 8, 2022, General Election, the opening and processing of returned Vote by Mail (VBM) ballot envelopes is scheduled to begin on October 10, 2022.
 Ballot processing will continue through Election Day and the following weeks until complete.

-For the November 3, 2020 Presidential General Election, Vote by Mail Ballots postmarked on Election Day and received by Friday, November 20, 2020, will be processed.
+For November 8, 2022, General Election, VBM ballots postmarked on Election Day and received by Tuesday, November 15, 2022, will be processed.
 The majority of ballots are expected to be processed within a week of Election Day.
 However, some VBM ballots will continue to be processed through the end of the canvass period.

-Under state law, Vote by Mail Ballots returned without the required voter signature on the return envelope can be corrected by the voter.
-An “Unsigned Ballot Statement” form is mailed to the voter to be completed and returned to the Registrar of Voters by 5:00 p.m., on December 1, 2020.
+Under state law, VBM ballots returned without the required voter signature on the return envelope can be corrected by the voter.
+An “Unsigned Ballot Statement” form is mailed to the voter to be completed and returned to the ROV by 5:00 p.m., by the twenty-eighth day after Election Day, December 6, 2022.

-If the signature on a Vote by Mail ballot return envelope does not match the voter’s registration records, a “Signature Update Statement” form is mailed to the voter.
-The voter must complete and return the form to the Registrar of Voters by 5:00 p.m. on December 1, 2020.
+If the signature on a VBM ballot return envelope does not match the voter’s registration records, a “Signature Update Statement” form is mailed to the voter.
+The voter must complete and return the form to the ROV by 5:00 p.m. by the twenty-eighth day after Election Day, December 6, 2022.

 Please review our Poll Watcher and Observer Guidelines and contact our office before your visit.